peterdell/atariwiki/content/How_to_setup_an_ACTION_Development_Disk/index.md

+---
+title: How to setup an ACTION Development Disk
+---
 # How to setup an ACTION!
 Development Disk

 Each Programmer has its own ideas how a development environment should look like.
 On this page you can find some ideas.
 If you are an ACTION! programmer feel free to add your favorite setup to this page: